acestream/ace-network-docs/docs/library/popup/cdn.md

 # Ace Stream P2P CDN

-==TODO: english version==

 **
 Green CDN with unlimited bandwidth and the lowest cost of storage and data delivery in the world.
 **

-**Ace Stream P2P CDN ** is the opportunity to provide high-quality direct global broadcasting to a multi-million audience of viewers, even from an ordinary personal device connected to the network at a speed of 100 Mbps without any additional costs, without the participation of intermediaries (centralised servers and data centers) and without harming the environment.
+**Ace Stream P2P CDN** is the opportunity to provide high-quality direct global broadcasting to a multi-million audience of viewers, even from an ordinary personal device connected to the network at a speed of 100 Mbps without any additional costs, without the participation of intermediaries (centralised servers and data centers) and without harming the environment.

 !!! info